-'He didn't get a chance to be a grandad:' Tauranga shooting victim named
+'He didn't get a chance to be a granddad:' Tauranga shooting victim named

 Lasslett had only days before become a grandfather.
 He is survived by his daughter, 21.

-"He didn't get a chance to be a grandad," his friend said.
+"He didn't get a chance to be a granddad," his friend said.

 "I'm blown away that such a nice, giving, loving person has been taken far too young."